 - Student Aides should expect periodic performance evaluations.
 Limited time is allowed to correct any performance deficiencies.
 If the performance is not brought to acceptable standards within a reasonable time, the Student Aide will be released.
 After each completed year every Student Aide will be evaluated by the Director of Orientation in order to determine whether or not he/she is eligible to return the following year.

-- Student Aides must disaffiliate with their sorority or fraternity until the completion of all recruitment activities.
+- Student Aides must disaffiliate with their sorority or fraternity until the completion of the final summer orientation session.

 - Miscellaneous and impromptu projects will be assigned as necessary.

-***For additional information or questions, call the Center for Student Development and Transitional Services at 309-677-2420 or e-mail David Trillizio at email@example.com.
+***For additional information or questions, call the Center for Orientation and Advisement at 309-677-2420 or e-mail David Trillizio at email@example.com.